ashrae27/Final-Project/Defensive/Blue Team/README.md

 - Vuew all the users and helpts mitiagte in case of enumeration attacks

 ### HTTP Request Size Monitor
-- Patch:
+- Patch: Injection and DDoS
-- Why It Works: TODO: E.g., special-security-package scans the system for viruses every day
+- Why It Works: Updates to WordPress and easy implement fixes exploits/vulnerabilities

 ### CPU Usage Monitor
  - Patch: TODO: E.g., install special-security-package with apt-get